Unified Description of Pseudoscalar Meson Structure from Light to Heavy Quarks: Conclusions

 \section{Conclusions}

 In this review we have presented a unified analysis of the internal structure of pseudoscalar mesons across all quark-mass regimes—light, heavy--light, and heavy--heavy—within an algebraic model formulated in the light-front framework.
-The approach provides a transparent and consistent connection between leading-twist parton distribution amplitudes (PDAs), light-front wave functions (LFWFs), generalized parton distributions (GPDs), parton distribution functions (PDFs), elastic electromagnetic form factors (EFFs), charge radii, and impact-parameter dependent GPDs (IPS-GPDs).
+The approach provides a transparent and consistent connection between leading-twist parton distribution amplitudes, light-front wave functions, generalized parton distributions, parton distribution functions, elastic electromagnetic form factors, charge radii, and impact-parameter dependent GPDs.

 For light pseudoscalar mesons, such as the pion and kaon, the results highlight the central role of nonperturbative QCD dynamics and flavor-symmetry breaking.
 The broad PDAs and LFWFs, together with the pronounced asymmetries observed in the kaon sector, reflect the influence of explicit quark-mass differences.
 These features propagate consistently through the corresponding PDFs, GPDs, and IPS-GPDs, providing a coherent picture that links longitudinal momentum distributions with transverse spatial structure \cite{Cui:2020tdf,Ding:2015rkn,Diehl:2003ny}.